 Still, the revolving door can drain resources for appropriately vetting and training drivers, leading to negligent or poor drivers continuing to gain new employment or prolonging their tenure at companies already suffering from turnover loss.
 There are approximately 400,000 owner-operator truck drivers in the United States, and on average they operate vehicles that are over ten years old.

 When you are involved in an accident, having an expert attorney analyze your case can make all the difference in an optimal settlement for truck accident claims.

 Large companies, insurance agencies, and government bodies all have legal professionals representing and protecting their interests following a catastrophic incident, and you should too.
 If you have been hurt in a car accident, be sure your interests are well represented and well protected.

 We’ve shared our suggestions on the best way to search for and select the best attorney, but the best strategy for selecting your lawyer is centered around three things.

 Have you made your decision yet?
 The experienced personal injury team at Thompson Law is standing by, ready to take your call and help to get you on the path to your deserved recovery.
-For your injury and concerns, or any worries you have about the complicated nature of truck wreck claims, don’t hesitate to reach out for advice and options.
+For your injury and concerns, or any worries you have about the complicated nature of truck accident claims, don’t hesitate to reach out for advice and options.

 Our firm operates on a contingency fee basis, meaning you do not owe us one penny unless we win your case for you.
-You deserve to be protected and you deserve justice after suffering a dangerous and debilitating injury caused by negligent truck driving.
+You deserve to be protected and you deserve justice after suffering a dangerous and debilitating injury caused by a negligent truck driving.